thabat12/OrangeAI/README.md

 # OrangeAI

-Log your diet and lifestyle habits through taking pictures of food.
+Log your diet and lifestyle routines through taking pictures of food.
 There can be different modes: Exersice, Nutrition, Diet